 Jay's major research interests are occupational ergonomics and biomechanics.
 He is particularly interested in developing and evaluating evidence-based interventions to reduce physical exposures to reduce occupational injuries and illness and therefore improve workers' health and well-being in various industries including transportation, construction, mining, agriculture, forestry, and fishing.
 Jay is also interested in human-computer interactions such as Virtual Reality and Augmented Reality.

-Jay is the Principle Investigator of seven externally-funded research projects:
+Jay is the Principle Investigator of six externally-funded research projects: